AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory

 \subsubsection{Baselines}

-DAv2-ViTB (97.5M) serves as the primary baseline and is also the foundation model used for the slow path; DAv2-ViTS/ViTL serve as same-family references.
+DAv2-ViTB (97.5M) serves as the primary baseline and is also the frozen foundation model used for the slow path; DAv2-ViTS/ViTL serve as same-family references.
 The baselines also include LiteMono~\cite{zhang_lite-mono_2023} (3.07M, as a lightweight representative), Video Depth Anything~\cite{chen_video_2025} (as a video depth representative), and CUT3R~\cite{wang_continuous_2025} (streaming 3D reconstruction with external spatial memory).
-Because LiteMono performed poorly with its original weights due to limited training data, we fine-tuned it on our dataset for a fairer comparison, denoted LiteMono$^\dagger$.
+Because LiteMono performed poorly with its original weights due to limited training data, we fine-tuned it on our dataset using the same frozen-foundation pseudo-label supervision as AsyncMDE, denoted LiteMono$^\dagger$.